microsoft/FluidFramework/.changeset/swift-geese-tap.md

 "@fluidframework/aqueduct": minor
 ---

-Deprecated `IRootDataObjectFactory`
+aqueduct: Deprecated IRootDataObjectFactory

 The `IRootDataObjectFactory` interface has been deprecated and will be removed in a future major release.
 Please remove all usage of it.